-Door-to-door collection of waste piles by community subsequent potential indiscriminate dumping.
+Door-to-door collection of waste piles by community worker.

 Waste can also be removed from small piles outside of houses/ commercial establishments with a manually operated handcart operated by a community crew like Alternative 2.

 The obvious primary difference is the lack of a container, and the subsequent potential for indiscriminate dumping.